 How to Get to the Québec Ice Hotel

 To get to the Hôtel de Glace, you’ll either need to drive 40 minutes from Old Québec or take a shuttle bus.
-I didn’t have a car, so I opted for the 3-hour shuttle bus tour offered by Old Québec Tours (currently not available, but here’s the Get Your Guide link).
-Tickets are 54 CAD after taxes for adults and 42 CAD for kids.
-In USD, that’s 40 dollars for adults and 32 for kids.
+I didn’t have a car, so I opted for the 3-hour shuttle bus tour offered by Old Québec Tours.
+Tickets are 55 USD after taxes for adults and 44 USD for kids as of December 2021.